ovarro-ts/connect-four-tech-test/README.md

 ## Brief

 Create an application to model a game of [Connect Four](https://en.wikipedia.org/wiki/Connect_Four).
 Feel free to use a framework if you wish.
-The application must fulfil the following core requirements:
+The application must fulfill the following core requirements:
+* Allow the user to configure the size of the grid and the winning row length (i.e. A user could need 4, 5, or 3 tokens etc. in a row to win the game)
 * Initialise a new game grid.
 * Add a token to the game grid.
 A token can be either Red or Yellow.
 A token is added to a specified grid column.
-* Show the game grid state.
+* Show the game grid state/progress in the console or log to a file.
 * Show the next player to play, Red or Yellow.
 * Show the winner.
 * These operations should be exposed through a REST API.

+## Advanced (Optional)

+In addition to the core requirements above implement a GUI that can be interacted with of the game grid/state, allowing players to see the game progress and place their tokens on the grid.

 As much as possible, please keep it simple.
-If you need any further information, please ask.
-We would rather you asked obvious questions and got it right rather than not ask questions and get it wrong.
+If you need any more information, please don't hesitate to ask.
+We would rather you ask obvious questions and get it right rather than not ask and get it wrong.
 (Asking good questions is seen as a positive!)

 ## Review Criteria

-All tech test submissions (for any of our tech tests) are anonymised and reviewed using a standard template.
+All tech test submissions (for any of our tech tests) are anonymized and reviewed using a standard template.

-At a high level we will be looking for:
+At a high level, we will be looking for:
 * Readability: clear naming conventions, clear documentation where necessary
 * Good understanding of the programming language and its features
 * Automated tests